evangipson/developer-pro-tips/README.md

   - Code may feel like art when you are writing it, but it's a machine built to work.
 Solicit improvements from peers.
 - Your code is your teams' code
   - And vice versa
+- Use source control well
+  - Look up its conventions too.
+Here are [10 commandments of good source control management](https://www.troyhunt.com/10-commandments-of-good-source-control/)
+- It's harder to read code than to write it
+  - Assume the next person to read your code is not you and that you have a sudden onset of amnesia.